 The famous radio monologue by Ira Glass on the New York City public radio show, “This American Life”, encourages young creatives to push through the initial discrepancies between their own work and the work they perceive as “good.”
 Glass reminds creatives that we all get into creative work because we “have good taste.”

 I agree with this idea.
-However, some designers, I would argue, also need to work on their taste.
-Because, let’s face it, not all designers have excellent taste.
+However, I would argue that some designers also need to work on their taste.
+Let’s face it, not all designers have excellent taste.
 But how do you know when a design is truly good or bad?
-Is it as subjective as many people say it is?
+Is it as subjective as many people suggest?
 Let’s explore this further.

 It Takes Years

 Most people have a pretty good idea of what they like, but actually creating work that’s consistently praised by those in and outside the design community takes many years of practice.
 You can think your work is good immediately after you create it, then come back to it six months or a year later and cringe with horror at your previous lack of skill.

 That’s just the way it works.
 You build up a level of experience – just as if you were playing a game or sport – and when you revisit old, conquered territory you find that you’re much more equipped to handle the challenge than you were before.
 You can then go on to “kick your own ass,” so to speak, and create new work that completely overshadows the old.

 The important thing to remember here is that all designers, not just you, are doing the exact same thing with their own work.
 So that designer you admire a great deal may be going through his own hard drive and shaking his head in shame at that design you once found to be amazing.